AlibabaCloudDocs/cfw/intl.en-US/Access control/Access control on an internal firewall between ECS instances.md

 After you create a policy group, you must configure a policy for the policy group.

-1. Log on to the [Cloud Firewall console](https://yundun.console.aliyun.com/?p=cfwnext)[Cloud Firewall console](https://partners-yundun.console.aliyun.com/?p=cfwnext).
+1. Log on to the [Cloud Firewall console](https://yundun.console.aliyun.com/?p=cfwnext).

 2. In the left-side navigation pane, click **Access Control**.